fralau/mkdocs-macros-plugin/README.md

  statement

-Similarly programmers can define **macros**, as Python functions in the `main.py` file (this is done with a ), which the users will then be able to use without much difficulty inside of the Python code.
+Similarly programmers can define **macros**, as Python functions in the `main.py` file, which the users will then be able to use without much difficulty inside of the Python code.

 With these two tools, you could write e.g.: